- June 25, 2019

 - Trigger – Once the setup occurs, how are you triggered into the trade?

 I am going to use a supply and demand trading example to explain what a trading setup is.
+Supply and demand is a technical analysis approach that also uses price action to find and enter a trade.

 Supply and demand in this regard simply refer to the battle of the bulls, bears, and the imbalance caused by having one group being able to exert control over a market.